 Rewards, rewards, rewards!

-Limit distractions and focus on what is important
+Limit distractions and focus on what is essential.

 Limiting distractions and focusing on the work that needs to be done is vital.
-It is alsessentialnt to set realistic goals and expectations for yourself, so you don’t feel overwhelmed by what seems like an impossible task.
+Setting realistic goals and expectations for yourself is essential so you don’t feel overwhelmed by what seems like an impossible task.

-When undertaking tasks like then, you must reward yourself when they are complete; this will help motivate you in future projects!
+When undertaking tasks like these, you must reward yourself when they are complete; this will help motivate you in future projects!

-If you follow these steps, you can feel confident that you will be able to achieve your goals by staying productive.
-You will also be able to manage the distractions that come with being productive while maintaining a positive attitude toward life!
+If you follow these steps, you can feel confident that you can achieve your goals by staying productive and reaching your personal and business goals.
+You will also be able to manage the distractions of being productive while maintaining a positive attitude toward life!